technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

 #### Step 3 – Create Conditional Access Policy ‘Block Viva Engage access over Internet’.

-1. Switch back to the Browser with **Office 365 tenant Admin** signed in.
+1. Switch back to the Browser with Microsoft Entra  tba and **Office 365 tenant Admin** signed in.

 48. On the lefthand menu, under Identity, expand Protection, and then